Skip to content

 Farmington Doesn’t Need More Cookie-Cutter Faux Colonial Homes

-Jack Beckett10 months ago02 mins
+Jack Beckett1 year ago02 mins

 Farmington’s identity is under threat with another bland faux colonial home on the market.
 Discover why this trend is diluting our town’s charm. 🏠➡️💤